Our meetings are fun! Some of our past meeting topics include:

 - We sponsored a $1500 special grant proposal that was awarded to the Kate Adamson Conservation Foundation to provide books and activities to children of deploying military.

 - We awarded a DAR Good Citizens Award; our Christopher Columbus Essay Contest winner went on to win at the State level; and our Women’s Issues: Family Essay Contest entry won at the National level.

 - We have sponsored a winning proposal for a $10,000 NSDAR grant to Historic Routt County to transform the old Crossan’s Market in Yampa, CO into a Town Hall.
 Our chapter supported the Arnold Barn project in Steamboat Springs, CO which is turning the dilapidated barn into a tool for teaching.

 - Chapter volunteers attend the monthly naturalization ceremony where they welcome new citizens.

 - In 2017, our members donated over 12,733 hours of community volunteer service through the national “Service to America!” initiative.

-Our Regent’s Project will focus on services for veterans, active military, and their families.
-We hope to raise funds to purchase a puppy for special training as a service animal for a veteran in need of a little extra support.
+Our Regent’s Project will continue to focus on services for veterans, active military, and their families.
+We will continue to raise funds for the Freedom Service Dogs.

-We will also support programs for the Volunteers of America Services to Veterans and Families.
-Our chapter is pursuing a historic preservation project as well as assisting with a home build for a physically disabled veteran.
+We will also support programs for the Volunteers of America Services to veterans and families and Project Patriot.
 We will continue our active engagement in service projects for our schools, naturalization ceremonies, Native American affairs, conservation, literacy, American history, genealogy, women’s issues, scholarship, leadership and others.